redteam-project/meetup/README.md

-# Red Tema Project Meetup
+# Red Team Project Meetup

 This repo contains the hands-on materials for the [Red Team Project Meetup](https://meetup.com/redteamproject).